LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/Preconditioners.rst

 A serial banded preconditioner module
 -------------------------------------------

-..
-   This preconditioner provides a band matrix preconditioner for use with the ARKSPILS iterative linear solver interface, in a serial setting.
-   It requires that the problem be set up using either the NVECTOR_SERIAL, NVECTOR_OPENMP or NVECTOR_PTHREADS module, due to data access patterns.
-It also currently requires that the problem involve an identity mass matrix, i.e. :math:`M(t) = I`.

 This preconditioner provides a band matrix preconditioner for use with the ARKSPILS iterative linear solver interface, in a serial setting.
 It requires that the problem be set up using either the